 Part of it is, “I had an amazing time at, for example, the JW Venice, which is on a private island in Isola delle Rose, and I know what that experience is because I’ve been there.”
 We’ve seen it with the Marriott Bonvoy loyalty programme in our guests.
 They want to return to places with a brand they trust.

 The other thing we’re seeing is that the travelling parties are larger – the idea of reconnection and going with extended family, where one person who knows a place is the conduit for the trip.
 That person knows what to expect, and is the centre of a group, so it’s repeat guests, but coming with different or extended groups.
 We’ve seen that at Pine Cliffs, A Luxury Collection Resort in the Algarve, as well as The Blue Palace in Crete.

 Many hotels have also renovated or refreshed, taking advantage of the low occupancy.
-The JW Marriott in Cannes did a full renovation during Covid, right in time for summer travel, and the Ritz-Carlton Moscow will complete its renovation later this year.
-In the US, the Ritz-Carlton Naples did a complete redesign.
+The JW Marriott in Cannes, the Ritz-Carlton Moscow and the Ritz-Carlton Naples in the US have all been redesigned.

 Some people are understandably still a little nervous about travelling and communication is the key to making people feel reassured.
-On our website, we have a page for every hotel that’s called ‘what to expect’ so guests going to a hotel can understand which of the restaurants are open, if there’s outdoor seating, if the pool is open, as well as making sure the guests know the local Covid regulations.
+On our website, we have a page for every hotel that’s called ‘what to expect’ so guests going to a hotel can understand which of the restaurants are open, if there’s outdoor seating, if the pool is open.

 Covid accelerated things that were going to happen but would probably have taken several years to take hold – such as using your device to check in or as a mobile key.
 That also includes hotels reconfiguring outdoor spaces to make them more conducive to relax or eat in.
 In the past it’s been an amenity and now it’s a necessity.

 The world’s ultimate… desert islands